bluescarni/heyoka/doc/tut_batch_mode.rst

-continuous output object returned by ``propagate_for/until()`` is analogous to the scalar case, the only difference being that the call operator expects a batch of time coordinates (represented as a ``std::vector``) rather than a single scalar time corrdinate.
+continuous output object returned by ``propagate_for/until()`` is analogous to the scalar case, the only difference being that the call operator expects a batch of time coordinates (represented as a ``std::vector``) rather than a single scalar time coordinate.

 Event detection